topas-nbio/TOPAS-nBio-regression/README.md

 Look for the images in the directory `results/`.
 A table which contains averaged execution time per CPU is also available.

 #### Optional
-Run the Python script inside the folder Summary/tex_openTOPAS.
+If you have modified the names of the image files resulting from `analysis.py`, open the python script `copy_and_paste.py` in the directory Summary/tex_openTOPAS and change the names of the appropriate files such that they match.
+Then run the script.
 This will copy and paste all the regression test images into a new directory called Summary/openTOPAS.
 Run the .tex file in order to generate a PDF summarising all the results.